Athens' Golden Age and the Delian League

 Causes of the Peloponnesian War

-The golden age of Athens came to an end in the Peloponnesian War.
-This war was fought between Athens and Sparta from 431-404 BC.
+The golden age of Athens came to an end due to the Peloponnesian War, which was fought between Athens and Sparta from 431-404 BC.

-There were many causes of this war.
-One of the main causes was the growing power of Athens.
+There were many causes of this war, but one of the main ones was the growing threat of Athens.

 Sparta was worried that Athens would become too powerful and decided to take action.

-Another cause of the war was the conflict between Athens and Corinth.
-Corinth was a city-state that was allied with Sparta.
+The trigger for the conflict was a disagreement between Athens and Corinth, a city-state that was allied with Sparta.

-During the war, each side had some victories and some defeats.
+Over a 30-year period, both sides of the conflict suffered heavy defeats and some crucial victories.
 However, it eventually ended in a victory for Sparta.

-Following their success, Sparta disbanded the League and reduced Athens' power in the Aegean.
+Following their success, Sparta officially disbanded the League and reduced Athens' power in the Aegean.

 Aftermath of the Peloponnesian War

-Lastly, the Peloponnesian War led to the rise of Sparta as a major power in Greece.
-Sparta had always been a strong city-state, but after the war, they became the most powerful city-state in Greece.
+The Peloponnesian War also led to the rise of Sparta.
+It had always been a strong city-state, but after the war, they became the most powerful city-state in Greece.

 This would have long-term consequences for the Greek world.

-However, the legacy of Athens' golden age has lasted for centuries.
-The art, literature, and philosophy that were created during this time have had a lasting impact on the world.
+Despite its eventual end, the Athens golden age created a lasting legacy.
+The building projects, art and literature that were created during this time still have an impact on the world.

 Statue of a Greek hero